Xyfir/Documentation/xyfir-ads/developers.md

 ```

 ### Media Property
 This property is optional and only available for image and video advertisements.
 It is a comma delimited key value list `(key:value,key:value,...)` where the key is a numerical identifier matching a preset image/video dimensions/resolution and the value is a link to the actual content.
-See [Image Source Types](#ImageSourceTypes) and [Video Source Types](#VideoSourceTypes)
+See [Image Source Types](#image-source-types) and [Video Source Types](#video-source-types)

 #### Notes
 - Be sure to check the length of response.ads as it's possible we were unable to find enough suitable matches to meet your `count` value
 - Also be sure to check the type of the ads returned if you provided a list of ad types with `types` instead of a single type with `type`

-## Test Mode #TestMode
+## Test Mode
 - When developing and testing with our API you should be sure to enable test mode.
 Test mode is enabled by providing your test key (found when viewing your campaign) via `GET ads.xyfir.com/api/ads?pubid=XX&test=XX`.
 We will not charge advertisers for views or clicks and you won't receive earnings for ads served in test mode.
 Reports for both publisher and advertiser will not be updated.
 - We highly recommend keeping your test key private, and generating a new key if your old one is made public.
 It is important to keep private since it prevents you from earning anything when provided to our API.
 You can generate a new key under the 'Edit' menu of each campaign.
 - Each campaign has its own unique test key.
 The test key and pubid must match for test mode to be enabled.
 There are no warnings or errors when they don't match.